SinaMAlizadeh/journi-code-challenge/README.md

 - **Debounce Function**: Avoids making requests on every keystroke.
 - **Keyboard Navigation**: Users can easily select between items using the arrow keys.
 - **Close Result Modal**: The result modal closes when the user clicks outside the autocomplete.
+- **Story Book**: Config storybook for create documentation in project

 ## Backend